seantauber/seantauber/README.md

 - [qa-mdt](https://github.com/qa-mdt) - SOTA Text-to-music (TTM) Generation (OpenMusic).
 - [autogen](https://github.com/autogen) - A programming framework for agentic AI 🤖.
 - [insanely-fast-whisper](https://github.com/insanely-fast-whisper) - None.
+- [example-agents](https://github.com/example-agents) - Examples of AI Agents that can be built on SwarmZero.

 ## How to Implement This Landing Page On Your Own GitHub